blazkowolf/gruber-darker.nvim/README.md

 ## Special thanks

-These repositories were great knowledge sources and helped immensely with the development of this plugin.
+These repositories were great knowledge sources and their inspiration helped immensely with the development of this plugin.

 - [rexim/gruber-darker-theme][gruber-darker-theme]
 - [folke/tokyonight.nvim][tokyonight]